zotonic/zotonic/doc/ref/status-site.rst

 ``"Running"`` means that a site’s status is not ``"retrying"`` or ``"failed"``;
-it does not count sites that are manually stopped from the interface.
+it ignores sites that are manually stopped or disabled.

 This API service can be plugged in to a service like https://www.pingdom.com/ to monitor the availability of all hosted sites